drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.18.2] - 2018-06-07 =

+Fixed:
+* Fixed a PHP warning when there is no client users in the project;
+* Fixed a PHP warning about wrong data type on the second param in the in_array function;
+* Fixed the height of navigation buttons buttons of the calendar;
+* Fixed the count of tasks and bugs in the project in the admin and front-end;
+* Fixed the form validation error highlighting displaying more relevant and visible error message;
+* Fixed hardcoded labels for "Discussion" and added field to customize the string;
+* Fixed hardcoded labels for "Client";
+* Fixed the milestone titles in the activity box;

+Changed:
+* Removed the list of projects from the sidebar;
+* Removed the vertical line from the menu in the sidebar;
+* Added new icon for the project in the sidebar;
+* Declared the method setContentHeight in the global scope in JS for add-ons;
+* Removed arrow icon from menus in the sidebar;

+Added:
+* Added new hooks to display specific views in the front-end, for add-ons;

 = [1.18.1] - 2018-05-29 =